valtix-security/terraform-provider-valtix/docs/resources/policy_rules.md

 # Resource: valtix_policy_rules
 Resource for creating and managing the segmentation and security Policy Rules associated with a Policy Rule Set.

-~> **Note on valtix_policy_rules and valtix_policy_rule_set**
-Terraform currently provides both a standalone valtix_policy_rules resource and a valtix_policy_rule_set resource with Rules defined in-line.
-At this time you cannot use a valtix_policy_rule_set with in-line Rules in conjunction with any valtix_policy_rules resource.
-Doing so will cause a conflict of Rule settings and will overwrite the Rules.
-It is recommended to use this resource (valtix_policy_rules) to define all Rules affiliated with each Policy Rule Set.

 ## Example Usage

 ### Ingress Policy Rules